megosato/samplchallenges.github.io/_history/01_references.md

 ## Additional references

-A full list of some 100 SAMPL references we previously identified is also available in the [SAMPL proposal](http://escholarship.org/uc/item/7cf8c6cr); we plan to propagate a complete reference list to this website at some point.
+A full list of some 100 SAMPL references we previously identified is also available in the [SAMPL proposal](http://escholarship.org/uc/item/7cf8c6cr)

+We plan to propagate a complete reference list to this website, a working list is provided below.

 Typically all SAMPL papers cite "SAMPLN" in their titles, where N is a number, e.g. "SAMPL7", making these easy to discover via Google Scholar, Web of Science or similar search engines.

 1. **Temperature artifacts in protein structures bias ligand-binding predictions**
 Shanshan Y. C. Bradford, Léa El Khoury, Yunhui Ge, Meghan Osato, David L. Mobley, Marcus Fischer